Coderockr/backend-test/README.md

 ### Taxation

 When money is withdrawn, tax is triggered.
 Taxes apply only to the profit/gain portion of the money withdrawn.
-For example, if the initial investment was 1000.00, the current balance is 1200.00, then the taxes will be applied to 16.67% = (200/1200) of the balance.
-Meaning that you should apply tax on 33.34 (200 x 16,67%).
+For example, if the initial investment was 1000.00, the current balance is 1200.00, then the taxes will be applied to the 200.00.

 The tax percentage changes according to the age of the investment:
-* If it is less than one year old, the percentage will be 22.5%
+* If it is less than one year old, the percentage will be 22.5% (tax = 45.00).
-* If it is between one and two years old, the percentage will be 18.5%.
+* If it is between one and two years old, the percentage will be 18.5% (tax = 37.00).
-* If older than two years, the percentage will be 15%.
+* If older than two years, the percentage will be 15% (tax = 30.00).

 ## Requirements
 1. Create project using any technology of your preference.
 It’s perfectly OK to use vanilla code or any framework or libraries;